eccelerators/SimStm/README.md

 Set the value of an array at a position.

-### array get
+### Array Get

 ${\color{purple}\texttt{array get} \space \color{black}\texttt{barray} \space \color{grey}\texttt{\\$} \color{black}\texttt{pvar} \space \color{black}\texttt{tvar}}$

 ${\color{purple}\texttt{array get} \space \color{black}\texttt{barray} \space \color{black}\texttt{5} \space \color{black}\texttt{tvar}}$

 Get the value of an array from a position.

-### array size
+### Array Size

 ${\color{purple}\texttt{array size} \space \color{black}\texttt{barray} \space \color{grey}\texttt{\\$} \color{black}\texttt{tvar}}$

 Get the size of an array.

-### array pointer copy
+### Array Pointer Copy

 ${\color{purple}\texttt{array pointer copy} \space \color{black}\texttt{tarray} \space \color{black}\texttt{sarray}}$

-Copy an array pointer e.g., tarray pointer is a copy of sarray pointer after execution of the instruction.

-Used e.g., to hand over an array to a subroutine.
+Copy an array pointer; for example, `tarray` pointer is a copy of `sarray` pointer after the execution of the instruction.
+Used, for instance, to hand over an array to a subroutine.
 Changes to the source array happen in the target array too.

-### file access
+### File Access

-#### file writeable
+#### File Writeable

 ${\color{purple}\texttt{file writeable} \space \color{black}\texttt{afile} \space \color{black}\texttt{rvar}}$

 Test if a file is writable.

-If the file is not present it is created without having a content.
-The result is for STATUSOK 0, STATUSERROR 1, STATUSNAMEERROR 2, STATUSMODEERROR 3 and may in case of error depend on the operating system.
+If the file is not present, it is created without having content.
+The result is for STATUSOK 0, STATUSERROR 1, STATUSNAMEERROR 2, STATUSMODEERROR 3 and may, in case of error, depend on the operating system.

-#### file readable
+#### File Readable

 ${\color{purple}\texttt{file readable} \space \color{black}\texttt{afile} \space \color{black}\texttt{rvar}}$

 Test if a file is readable.

-The result is for STATUSOK 0, STATUSERROR 1, STATUSNAMEERROR 2, STATUSMODEERROR 3 and may in case of error depend on the operating system.
+The result is for STATUSOK 0, STATUSERROR 1, STATUSNAMEERROR 2, STATUSMODEERROR 3 and may, in case of error, depend on the operating system.

-#### file appendable
+#### File Appendable

 ${\color{purple}\texttt{file appendable} \space \color{black}\texttt{afile} \space \color{black}\texttt{rvar}}$

 Test if a file is appendable.

-The result is for STATUSOK 0, STATUSERROR 1, STATUSNAMEERROR 2, STATUSMODEERROR 3 and may in case of error depend on the operating system.
+The result is for STATUSOK 0, STATUSERROR 1, STATUSNAMEERROR 2, STATUSMODEERROR 3 and may, in case of error, depend on the operating system.

-#### file write
+#### File Write

 ${\color{purple}\texttt{file write} \space \color{black}\texttt{afile} \space \color{black}\texttt{alines}}$

-Write all lines of a-lines object to afile.
+Write all lines of an `alines` object to a file.
 The file is overwritten if it exists.

-#### file append
+#### File Append

 ${\color{purple}\texttt{file write} \space \color{black}\texttt{afile} \space \color{black}\texttt{alines}}$

-Append all lines of a-lines object to afile.
+Append all lines of an `alines` object to a file.
 The method will fail if the file doesn't exist.

-#### file read all
+#### File Read All

 ${\color{purple}\texttt{file read all} \space \color{black}\texttt{afile} \space \color{black}\texttt{alines}}$

-Read all lines of afile into a-lines object.
+Read all lines of a file into an `alines` object.

-#### file read
+#### File Read

 ${\color{purple}\texttt{file read} \space \color{black}\texttt{afile} \space \color{black}\texttt{alines} \space \color{grey}\texttt{\\$} \color{black}\texttt{nvar}}$

 ${\color{purple}\texttt{file read} \space \color{black}\texttt{afile} \space \color{black}\texttt{alines} \space \color{black}\texttt{10}}$

-Read a number of lines from afile into a-lines object.
+Read a number of lines from a file into an `alines` object.
 The first read opens the file for read, following reads start at the line after the last line which has been read by the previous read.
 Thus a file can be read piecewise similar as it can be written piecewise by file append.
-The piecewise read process of file must be terminated by a file read end instruction always.
-The number of concurrent file read processes is limited by 4.
+The piecewise read process of the file must be terminated by a file read end instruction always.
+The number of concurrent file read processes is limited to 4.

-#### file read end
+#### File Read End

 ${\color{purple}\texttt{file read end} \space \color{black}\texttt{afile}}$

-End piecewise read process of a file.
+End the piecewise read process of a file.

-#### file pointer copy
+#### File Pointer Copy

 ${\color{purple}\texttt{file pointer copy} \space \color{black}\texttt{tfile} \space \color{black}\texttt{sfile}}$

-Copy a file pointer e.g., tfile pointer is a copy of sfile pointer after execution of the instruction.

-Used e.g., to hand over a file to a subroutine.
+Copy a file pointer; for example, `tfile` pointer is a copy of `sfile` pointer after the execution of the instruction.
+Used, for instance, to hand over a file to a subroutine.
 Changes to the source file happen in the target file too.

-### lines access
+### Lines Access

-#### lines get
+#### Lines Get

 ${\color{purple}\texttt{lines get array} \space \color{black}\texttt{alines} \space \color{grey}\texttt{\\$} \color{black}\texttt{pvar} \space \color{black}\texttt{tarray} \space \color{black}\texttt{rvar}}$

 ${\color{purple}\texttt{lines set array} \space \color{black}\texttt{alines} \space \color{black}\texttt{9} \space \color{black}\texttt{tarray} \space \color{black}\texttt{rvar}}$

 Get a line from a lines object at a given position and write its content into an array.
-The line is expected to hold hex numbers (without 0x prefix) separated by spaces e.g., A123 BCF11 123 E333 would be 4 hex numbers.
+The line is expected to hold hex numbers (without 0x prefix) separated by spaces (e.g., A123 BCF11 123 E333 would be 4 hex numbers).
 The given array must be able to hold the number of found hex numbers.
-It will not be filled completely if less than its size are found.
-Numbers will be skipped if there are mor hex numbers found than the array vćan hold.
+It will not be filled completely if fewer than its size are found.
+Numbers will be skipped if there are more hex numbers found than the array can hold.
 The number of detected hex numbers is reported in a result variable.
 Then the user can decide what action should follow a mismatch.

-#### lines set
+#### Lines Set

 ${\color{purple}\texttt{lines set array} \space \color{black}\texttt{alines} \space \color{grey}\texttt{\\$} \color{black}\texttt{pvar} \space \color{black}\texttt{sarray}}$